claytonwramsey/www/content/blog/mvt/index.md

 In fact, when I benchmarked my end-to-end planning pipelines, CAPT construction was always the slowest step.
 Since MVTs don't do nearly as much bookkeeping at construction time, they get a big performance win.
 Also, since the MVT has linear memory scaling, its construction time is on the order of $O(n)$ with point cloud size $n$, instead of $O(k n log(n))$ for space-partitioning trees, meaning construction times are great even in large point clouds.

+Building mutable MVTs comes at some construction cost, since we have to maintain many separate allocations instead of one big pool, but even then, it's still pretty cheap.

 <!-- I don't have much to say about memory usage -->